DarrenCoppinger/milestone-project-4/README.md

 - 576px < width < 768px  : 2 entries per row
 - width < 576px : 1 entry per row

-A superuser/administrator of the site can use the Products section of the websites admin panel to add additional drinks/prodcuts to the Products database.
+A superuser/administrator of the site can use the Products section of the websites admin panel to add additional drinks/products to the Products database.
 The superuser simply needs to click the "Add Product" button and populate the following model fields:
-- Catagory (choice of Pints, Bottles, Soft-drinks, Cocktails or Spirits)
+- Category (choice of Pints, Bottles, Soft-drinks, Cocktails or Spirits)
 - Name
 - Description
 - Price
-- Image (although not manditory, for aesthetic purposes, product images should have a 1:1 aspect ratio)
+- Image (although not mandatory, for aesthetic purposes, product images should have a 1:1 aspect ratio)

 #### Cart
 The Cart page presents a summary of all the items added to the users cart.
 If the user has not added an item to their cart they will be show the message "YOUR CART IS EMPTY".